Pisagua Day Trip

 - 6/10 | 2 Bewertungen

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a major conflict in 19th century South America.
+You'll learn about the War of the Pacific, a significant conflict in 19th-century South America.

 Pisagua Day Trip

-Between 8 and 9 am, we'll pick you up from your hotel in Iquique and set off northbound for the town of Pisagua.
+Between 8 and 9 am, we'll pick you up from your hotel in Iquique and head north to Pisagua.

-This coastal town, located in the Chilean region of Tarapacá, was significant during the War of the Pacific (1879-1884), which saw Chile against a Peruvian-Bolivian alliance.
+This coastal town in the Chilean region of Tarapacá was a focal point in the War of the Pacific from 1879 to 1884, where Chile faced a Peruvian-Bolivian alliance.

-During our tour of the town, we'll explore the history of the war and the Battle of San Francisco (or Dolores) from the Tarapacá campaign.
-The visit includes a cemetery by the sea and its wooden crosses.
+During our tour, we'll discuss the history of the war, focusing on the Battle of San Francisco (or Dolores) during the Tarapacá campaign.
+We will visit the cemetery by the sea and view the wooden crosses left by the conflict.

-Next, we will visit the monument commemorating the landing and combat of Pisagua on 2 November 1879.
-We will then walk through the town to understand its background in the saltpetre industry, admiring the 19th-century wooden buildings.
+Our itinerary includes the monument commemorating the landing and combat at Pisagua on 2 November 1879, followed by a walk through the town to explore its history in the saltpetre industry and admire 19th-century wooden buildings.

-A pause at a local restaurant will allow you to sample local gastronomy.
-After lunch, we will continue learning about Pisagua, which served as a detention centre in the 20th century and now represents the defence of human rights.
+We will take a break for lunch at a local restaurant to experience local gastronomy.
+After lunch, we will continue to learn about Pisagua's history, noting its role as a detention centre in the 20th century, now a symbol of human rights.

-We'll return to your hotel in Iquique by 7 pm.
+We will return to your hotel in Iquique, arriving by 7 pm.

 Preise